-We used a georeferenced dataset (Thomas et al. 2022a, 2022b) of 407 muscle tissue samples (Figure 1) from predominantly roadkilled otters held in the Cardiff University Otter Project archive.
-Based on sampling location, each sample was allocated to a River Basin District (RBD) (Water Framework Directive Cycle 2, Environment Agency 2015; Natural Resources Wales 2015), corresponding to watershed-based groupings of river catchments.
+We used a georeferenced dataset (Thomas et al. 2022a,b) of 407 muscle tissue samples (Figure 1) from predominantly road-killed otters held in the Cardiff University Otter Project archive.
+Based on sampling location, each sample was allocated to a River Basin District (RBD) (Water Framework Directive Cycle 2, Environment Agency, 2015; Natural Resources Wales, 2015), corresponding to watershed-based groupings of river catchments.

 Host DNA was extracted and genotyped using 15 microsatellite loci (see Thomas et al. 2022a for methods on DNA extraction and microsatellite genotyping).
-The average number of alleles across all 15 microsatellite loci was 8.2 (range: 6-11) alleles per locus.
-The average expected and observed heterozygosity across all loci were 0.68 and 0.55, respectively, ranging from 0.46 to 0.77 for expected heterozygosity and 0.40 to 0.60 for observed heterozygosity per locus.
-Genetic diversity across the spatio-temporal elements of the dataset showed no significant difference in genetic diversity between years, but significant differences in genetic diversity across space with the Eastern regions of the study area (Eastern and Northern RBDs) being significantly more diverse than the Western regions (Severn, South-West and Western Wales RBDs) (Thomas et al. 2022a).
+The average number of alleles across all 15 microsatellite loci was 8.2 (range: 6 - 11) alleles per locus.
+The average expected and observed heterozygosity across all loci were 0.68 and 0.55 respectively, ranging from 0.46 - 0.77 for expected heterozygosity and 0.40 - 0.60 for observed heterozygosity per locus.
+Genetic diversity across the spatiotemporal elements of the dataset showed no significant difference in genetic diversity between years, but significant differences in genetic diversity across space with the Eastern regions of the study area (Eastern and Northern RBDs) being significantly more diverse than the Western regions (Severn, South-West and Western Wales RBDs) (Thomas et al. 2022a).
 The samples were collected between 1993 and 2014 from across the United Kingdom, although sampling was sparse and temporally restricted in Scotland and Northern Ireland, meaning some analyses could only be conducted on samples from Wales and England.
-Otters sampled were predominantly sexually mature adults (58%), with 35% adult size but not yet mature (based on reproductive indicators) and 5% juvenile (dependent young).
-Previous cementum analysis suggests a small age range (Sherrard-Smith and Chadwick 2010) with most individuals less than 3 years old.
-Admixed individuals in the dataset were identified using a membership value q < 0.8 from the STRUCTURE (Pritchard, Stephens, and Donnelly 2000) outputs published by Thomas et al. (2022a, 2022b).
-The cutoff of 0.8 represents a compromise between false-positive and false-negative assessment of admixture (Sanchez-Donoso et al. 2014).
-The cluster assignment at K=3 was chosen for this purpose as it had strong support using a combination of (i) the ΔK method (Evanno, Regnaut, and Goudet 2005), (ii) likelihood of K (Pritchard and Wen 2003), (iii) was biologically plausible (Janes et al. 2017), and (iv) in Thomas et al. (2022a, 2022b) captured the overarching genetic structure in the population (Figure 1).
-This allowed the production of datasets at various spatial and temporal scales, as well as allowing analysis with admixed individuals included and excluded, to test the assumptions and biases of each analysis.
+Otters sampled were predominantly sexually mature adults (58%), with 35% of adult size but not yet mature (based on reproductive indicators), and 5% juvenile (dependent young).
+Previous cementum analysis suggests a small age range (Sherrard-Smith and Chadwick 2010) with most individuals less than three years old.
+Admixed individuals in the dataset were identified using a membership value q<0.8 from the STRUCTURE (Pritchard et al. 2000) outputs published by Thomas et al. (2022).
+The cutoff of 0.8 represents a compromise between false positive and false negative assessment of admixture (Sanchez-Donoso et al. 2014).
+The cluster assignment at K=3 was chosen for this purpose as it had strong support using a combination of the DK method (Evanno et al. 2005), likelihood of K (Pritchard and Wen 2003), was biologically plausible (Janes et al. 2017) and in Thomas et al. (2022) captured the overarching genetic structure in the population (Figure 1).
+This allowed the production of datasets at various spatial and temporal scales, as well as allowing analysis with admixed individuals included and excluded to test the assumptions and biases of each analysis.